 What is Epilepsy?

 Epilepsy is a condition of the nervous system causing seizures and it currently affects over 3 million people in the United States and 26 million people worldwide.
-1 in 26 Americans will experience epilepsy at some point in their lives.
+1 in 26 Americans will be diagnosed with epilepsy at some point in their lives.

 What is SUDEP?